isaka-james/UDOM-RATIBA-API/README.md

 - Creating academic tools and resources
 - Developing customized schedule widgets for websites

 ## Error Handling
 The application employs a robust error-handling mechanism, providing a structured JSON response with status and code for any encountered errors during API interactions.
+- *For intensive error handling,see the official documentation [udom-api](https://udom-ratiba-api.vercel.app/)*.

 ## Server Settings
 The application is effortlessly hosted on Vercel, eliminating the need for a separate server setup.
 Developers can seamlessly access and utilize the API without the hassle of intricate server configurations.
+- The API endpoint is handled with indifinite care..

 ## Author
 This project is developed and maintained by **masterplan**.

-For inquiries or collaboration opportunities, feel free to contact [Whatsapp](wa.me/255673182989).
+## Collaborate
+You are warmly welcome to contribute!.
+If you added a feature to this API why you keep it with yourself, just share it.(◕‿◕)

 ## License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to explore and adapt the codebase to meet your specific requirements.